fidian/presentations/docs/emergency-preparedness-merit-badge/index.md

 3a: Touching a live household wire
 <!-- .element style="background-color: rgba(255, 255, 255, 0.5)" -->

+Notes:

+* Never use a metal or wet object.
+* Call 911.
+* Start CPR immediately if victim is not breathing.

 ----

 <!-- .slide: data-background="carbon-monoxide.jpg" data-background-size="contain" -->